-The Stanford Dish Trail is named after the radiotelescope, which can be seen prominently from the high points of the trail.
+The Stanford Dish Trail is named after the two radiotelescopes, which can be seen prominently from the high points of the trail.
 Sometimes the radiotelescope will be moving slowly, and in my mind I always picture groups of scientists in high-tech bunkers puzzling over long equations and bits of code, trying to get the angle of the dish just right.

 The Stanford Dish Trail is open from sunrise to sunset.
 For a monthly list of hours visit Stanford’s website.

 The loop trail has three entrances, but the most popular trailhead is at the intersection of Stanford Ave. and Junipero Serra Blvd.
 There is street parking available at this trailhead, but no bathrooms or water fountains.
 See the "Getting There" section above for information on the other trailheads.

 - Parking: Street parking is available on Stanford Avenue, but at peak times finding a space can be a challenge.